The Fearless Flyers

-The Fearless Flyers are an American funk band formed in 2018 consisting of drummer Nate Smith, bassist Joe Dart and guitarists Cory Wong and Mark Lettieri.
+The Fearless Flyers are an American funk supergroup formed in 2018 consisting of drummer Nate Smith, bassist Joe Dart and guitarists Cory Wong and Mark Lettieri.
 The band has released two studio albums, four extended plays, two live albums, and has toured in the United States and Europe.

 Background

 The band was formed in 2018 based on an idea Jack Stratton (Vulfpeck's founder) had a few years earlier.
 The idea was of a rhythm-heavy four-piece band with three guitars covering three distinct sonic ranges (standard, baritone and bass) accompanied by a stripped-down drum kit (snare, kick and hi-hat), with jumpsuits and guitar stands added as a visual distinction.
 In 2017 Stratton approached bassist Joe Dart and guitarist Cory Wong with that idea.
 In turn Wong approached drummer Nate Smith and guitarist Mark Lettieri, who at the time was experimenting with baritone guitars as a funk instrument.
 The band came together in early 2018 with Stratton as a producer.

 To capture the live energy of the band, songs are composed in close proximity to their final recording.
 Songwriting starts from snippets and demos that band members bring to studio.
 The compositions are developed and fleshed out by the group, and recordings follow shortly after.
 The recordings are also captured on video which are later released as music videos.
 According to band members, in this band "it's incumbent upon each of us to compose and step out."
 Starting with the group's fourth EP in 2024, compositions are developed prior to recording sessions.